 What’s your favorite eyeshadow brand?
 I know it’s a tough question—but judging on how many Anastasia Beverly Hills palettes I have in my collection (read: each and all since ABH Modern Renaissance Palette), I have a thing for ABH shadows.

 Keeping that in mind, there is no surprise why I purchased ABH Soft Glam Palette the moment it hit the stores — I couldn’t stop using it ever since

-Let me give you some Cliffs Notes on the ABH Soft Glam Palette: it contains 14 super wearable, easy to blend shades that you can use to create any every day or a special occasion look.
-Let me put it even further by saying that if you are not into bright or extravagant shades, that might be the only palette you actually need in your collection.
+Let me give you some Cliffs Notes on the ABH Soft Glam Palette.
+It contains 14 super wearable, easy to blend shades that you can use to create any every day or a unique occasion look.
+Let me put it even further by saying that if you are not into bright or extravagant shades, that might be the only palette you need in your collection.

 When it comes to the quality of eyeshadows, these are very much like my favorite Modern Renaissance formula.
-It’s buttery, buildable, and very easy to blend.
-You don’t need to have any superb blending skills to make it work—just use the brush that comes in a set (or your favorite eyeshadow blending kit) and you’ll be able to achieve a perfect makeup look.
+It’s buttery, buildable, and effortless to blend.
+You don’t need to have any superb blending skills to make it work—just use the brush that comes in a set (or your favorite eyeshadow blending kit), and you’ll be able to achieve a perfect makeup look.

 ABH Soft Glam Shades

 The palette features 14 shades, some of which are new and some repeats from other palettes.
 According to Temptalia, the shades Orange Soda, Dusty Rose, Sienna, Noir are repeated from the permanent line, while shades Tempera, Burnt Orange, and Cyprus Umber are from the Modern Renaissance palette.